Volkspark Friedrichshain: Mid 19th Century - 1945

 The size, shape, and layout of the park have changed over the intervening years.
 In 1848, the Friedhof der Märzgefallenen (a cemetery commemorating those who died in the March revolution) was created.
 Another of the earliest changes was due to the construction of Berlin's first urban hospital, Krankenhaus im Friedrichshain, which was built in 1868 to 1874 in the southeast part of the park.
 The hospital, which was designed by Martin Gropius and Heino Schmieden, was originally directed by the notable Rudolf Virchow.

 The Märchenbrunnen in Volkspark Friedrichshain, as it appears today.

-An element of the park that has survived the destruction wrought during the Second World War is the Fairy Tale Fountain (Märchenbrunnen).
+An element of the park that has survived the destruction wrought during the Second World War is the (lit.
+'Fairytale fountain').
 Designed in 1913 by Berlin's city building director, Ludwig Hoffmann, the fountain contains 106 stone sculptures representing characters from traditional German fairy tales.
 The fountain was created for the children of Berlin, during a time in which rickets and typhoid were endemic, and took 12 years to complete.

 The Second World War had a dramatic impact upon the rest of the park.
 The Nazi military made use of the park, constructing flak towers in 1941, as well as bunkers, and as a result much of the park was destroyed by Allied bombing during the war.